Pakistan Red Mulberry Tree

 General Plant Information

-The Pakistan Mulberry tree, also sometimes referred to as toot afghan or Afghanistan Mulberries.
-Native to the region of both countries, this tree grows large and produces an abundance of fruit.
-These types of mulberries are not only different in shape from the Persian Mulberries, but they also taste differently.
-What sets the Pakistani Mulberries apart is their unique shape as they are long length wise.
-The fruit is narrow and can grow up to four inches long.
-The color is a dark shade of red similar to the color of blackberries.
-However, taste wise they are completely different as these mulberries are incredibly juicy and sweet.
+The Pakistan Mulberry tree, also known as Toot Afghan or Afghanistan Mulberry, originates from the region spanning both countries.
+This tree grows large and produces an abundance of fruit.
+These mulberries not only differ in shape from Persian mulberries but also in taste.
+The Pakistani mulberries stand out due to their unique elongated shape, with fruit that is narrow and grows up to four inches long.
+The deep red color resembles blackberries, but the flavor is entirely different—these mulberries are incredibly juicy and sweet.

-The Pakistan Mulberry tree grows large and vigorously.
-However, prune to the desired height.
-Due to their strong root system, mulberry trees should be planted away from buildings or pipes as they can create structural damage.
-These resilient trees do very well in Southern California climate and produce an abundance of delicious fruit during the early Summer months.
+The Pakistan Mulberry tree grows vigorously, and although it can reach impressive heights, you can prune it to the desired size.
+With their strong root systems, it’s important to plant mulberry trees away from buildings or pipes to prevent potential structural damage.
+These resilient trees thrive in the Southern California climate, producing an abundance of delicious fruit during the early summer months.

-In recent years the popularity of Pakistan Mulberries has risen considerably.
-In fact, they are now available at some of the Southern California farmers markets or select Persian markets.
-While the fruit is absolutely delicious eaten fresh, it has also become a popular and sought after pie-filling favorite.
-In addition, Pakistan Mulberries are also used to create delicious sauces and preserves.
+In recent years, the popularity of Pakistan Mulberries has risen considerably.
+You can now find them at some Southern California farmers’ markets and select Persian markets.
+While the fruit tastes absolutely delicious when eaten fresh, it has also become a popular and sought-after pie-filling favorite.
+Additionally, people use Pakistan Mulberries to create flavorful sauces and preserves.

-Fertilize mulberry trees with manure and other organic fertilizers with higher phosphorus and potassium in the late Winter.
-Fertilizers like bone meal, humus, and flower and bloom fruit tree foods promote Spring blossoms and fruit production.
-Promote Springtime growth with nitrogen fertilizers such as blood meal.
+Fertilize mulberry trees in late winter using manure and other organic fertilizers rich in phosphorus and potassium.
+Products like bone meal, humus, and bloom-enhancing fruit tree fertilizers promote spring blossoms and fruit production.
+To encourage vigorous spring growth, apply nitrogen fertilizers such as blood meal.

-Trim in the Winter while dormant.
-Top the tips to reduce the height and encourage lower branches to grow.
+Prune mulberry trees during winter while they are dormant.
+Trim the tips to reduce height and encourage the growth of lower branches.
 Remove any growth below the lowest main branches and the graft.
-Cut off dry twigs and growth going crossing towards the center.
-Do some thinning in the Summertime to direct the plant’s energy.
-Remove excess fruits to help remaining fruit to develop larger.
+Cut off dry twigs and any branches growing toward the center of the tree.
+During the summer, thin out the tree to direct its energy and remove excess fruit, helping the remaining fruit develop larger.

 Size and Spacing